anton-brandl/sam-bridges/research_notes/anton.md

   - Using the data to finetune SAM would help to evaluate SAM finetuning capabilities.
 I could look into few-shot learning and analyze how many data points are necessary for getting a model that detects 90% of the OSM bridges
   - I can then use the same data and evaluation for testing alternative solutions like finetuning an existing imagenet trained model or an existing aerial imagery model
   - The goal of this experiment is to find out whether SAM is providing any real benefit for satellite imagery collection campaigns

+## 8.6.23
+- I looked at how to finetune the SAM model.
+The image encoder is quite complex and it's probably not a great idea to finetune it, especially if we have limited data
+- Instead we can keep all the encoders and only finetune the mask decoder in the end.
+It's quite simplistic and it should be straightforward to do.
+If it turns out that the image encoder has never seen satellite imagery, we might still need to finetune the image encoder, too
+- A few key questions to decide before moving on:
+  - What type of data do we want to finetune on?
+We can use the bridges, but what input prompts do we want to use?
+We can use text input, points, or bounding boxes.
+What we finetune on, will probably have an inpact on how well the solution works for the given prompt
+  - So, that leads to the question of how we want to use the model later on.
+It's totally possible to get training data for all three prompts and we can also use any kind of OSM categories.
+A possible end-result might be to be able to specify any name and/or bounding box and/or point and get a proper aerial imagery segmentation out of it.
+This could then be used for speeding up any aerial imagery labelling task, it could be used as a standalone mapping tool, to correct OSM maps, or to detect change.
+  - To be determined: What format do the masks need to be in?